spacescript/FCC-practice/README.md

 # FCC-practice
- Various files for practcing the FCC JS Course
+ Various files for practicing the FCC JS Course